StackVista/stackstate-docs/ui-stackpack-resources/Cloudera/1.3.1/detailed-overview.md

 The following prerequisites need to be met:

-* StackState Agent V2 must be installed on a single machine which can connect to Cloudera Manager and StackState.
-(See the [StackState Agent V2 StackPack](/#/stackpacks/stackstate-agent-v2/) for more details)
+* Rancher Observability Agent V2 must be installed on a single machine which can connect to Cloudera Manager and Rancher Observability.
+(See the [Rancher Observability Agent V2 StackPack](/#/stackpacks/stackstate-agent-v2/) for more details)
 * A Cloudera instance must be running.

 **NOTE**:- We support Cloudera version 5.11.